praydog/uevr-docs/src/usage/overview.md

 - Consider upgrading your system for the best experience with high-end AAA titles

 Further tweaks can be done by modifying the game's INI files, using UUU, UE4SS, or other external tools.
 Various tweaks that have been made for the normal version of the games can be applied to the VR version as well.

+### For those with motion sickness

+Enable "Decoupled Pitch" under the VR options.
+This will stop the camera from rolling or moving vertically.